 A few new camera features are one board too, including Selective Focus, that allows you to shoot an item in the foreground and then refocus to another point after the shot has been taken.

 The SGS5 is also capable of 4K video recording (3840 x 2160), while most versions of the Samsung Galaxy S4 are not.

 The Samsung Galaxy S4 comes in a variety of guises for different regions, but the most common for the UK and US has a 1.9GHz quad-core Qualcomm Snapdragon 600 processor.
 The Galaxy S5 swaps that for a 2.5GHz quad-core Snapdragon 801 processor - Qualcomm's latest.

 Certain processes will be significantly faster therefore - for example, the camera module.
 Qualcomm says that graphics capabilities are also greatly enhanced on the new chipset.

-The Samsung Galaxy S5, which will launch globally on 11 April, doesn't reinvent the wheel for the Korean company, but just about everything bar the screen has been tweaked and prodded to provide a better user experience and performance.
+The Samsung Galaxy S5, which is available now, doesn't reinvent the wheel for the Korean company, but just about everything bar the screen has been tweaked and prodded to provide a better user experience and performance.

 Its slightly larger size might put some off, especially as you're not getting extra screen real estate in return, but standout features, such as the Download Booster than ensures large files zip down as if they're butter coated, are enough to raise this not just above its former iteration, but above much of the competition too.